WizardDAO/english-or-spanish/README.md

 #### Unique Selling Proposition (USP)

 "Pancake Prediction Market" stands out with its versatile application across various domains and its robust, real-time data integration.
 The platform ensures fair market conditions, transparency, and a user-friendly experience, making it a go-to destination for diverse prediction market scenarios.

+### Hackathon Hacks

+1. **Usage of Mock Oracle**:
+   - A mock oracle was used to simulate live results for the England vs Spain match.
+This allowed for efficient testing and demonstration of the platform's capabilities without relying on real-time external data sources.

 ### Conclusion